 Where are interviews held?

-Interviews are generally held via telehealth using a secure HIPAA compliant platform or in our office in Greenwood, Indiana.
-If completing the assessment through telehealth, you must be physically located in the states of Indiana or Colorado at the time of the interview.
+Interviews are generally held via telehealth using a secure HIPAA compliant platform.
+At the time of the assessment interview through telehealth, you must be physically located in the states of Indiana or Colorado.

 What if I need an interpreter?